Use environment variables in Terminal on Mac

 To view all environment variables, enter:

 Different shells support different semantics for exporting environment variables.
-For information, see your preferred shell’s man page.
+See your preferred shell’s man page.

 Although child processes of a shell inherit the environment of that shell, shells are separate execution contexts that don’t share environment information with each other.
 Variables you set in one Terminal window aren’t set in other Terminal windows.